9ae/bellave/Sun and Moon.md

 We are starting suspect Diane too.

 # S 3: evening Elanor
+> Shadow of Elanor and Diane walking on a tight stairwell, they notice each other and slows down.
+When they are on the same step the pause for a very long moment.

 > Shows how Elanor was feeling about the whole situation
 > Kai finally catches Elanor in a lie.
 Seems like we have the killer.
 Elanor is wearing a silk shaw.